Tuesday, February 26, 2008

 Is Charles Burnett for real?

-I mean is Burnett, as so many critics are saying, the great champion of naturalism a la Renoir (a major influence in his life, as he himself is fond of saying)?
+I mean is Burnett, as so many critics are saying, the great champion of naturalism a la Renoir (a major influence as he himself is fond of saying)?
 Which I agree is true to some extent, but is he really only about that?
-In To Sleep With Anger (1999) there's the suggestion that Harry (Danny Glover) is actually the devil; by the film's final shot a trumpet note, once shaky and amateurish, miraculously turns smooth and beautiful (Stuart Klawans writes about that exact detail in his contribution to Little Black Book of Movies).
-In The Annihilation of Fish (1999) James Earl Jones has daily wrestling matches with an invisible demon who he daily succeeds in tossing out the window (he's not as cracked as you might think; a second after his hands fling out empty air, the bushes below shiver from the weight of a dropped body).
+In To Sleep With Anger (1999) there's the suggestion that Harry (Danny Glover) is actually the devil; by the film's final shot a trumpet note, once shaky and amateurish, miraculously turns glorious (Stuart Klawans writes about that exact detail in his contribution to Little Black Book of Movies).
+In The Annihilation of Fish (1999) Fish (James Earl Jones) has daily wrestling matches with an invisible adversary named Hank who he daily succeeds in tossing out the window (not as cracked as you might think; a second after Fish fling out empty air, the bushes below shiver from the weight of a dropped body).

 Cloverfield (Matt Reeves, 2008)